AFGZGZ/offline-korean-dictionary/README.md

 A desktop dictionary application for Windows, designed for fast Korean ↔ English lookup with ranking-based search.

 The database uses the [KRDict](https://krdict.korean.go.kr/) dictionary from the Korean Language Institute.
+English and Spanish versions are available [here](https://github.com/AFGZGZ/SQLite-Korean-Dictionaries) as well as the tools to extract other languages.

-Downloads are available on the release section.
+.exe files are available on the release section.

 ---